Home » About

 Born in Paisley, Scotland, educated in southern England, I am now based in Pottstown, Pennsylvania, USA.

 My true passion is for car things that are a little bit different.
 Foreign market, rare, hard to find, they usually have something that makes them unique and special.
 I love the thrill of the hunt, and then also the logistical work that comes after the find.
-I’m lucky to have built a passion based on some of the world’s most international car brands, which has taken me to dozens of countries spread over four continents, looking for both physical objects, and the people and stories behind them.
+I’m lucky to have built a passion based on some of the world’s most international car brands, which has taken me all over the world, looking for both physical objects, and the people and stories behind them.

 If I had to explain my job in one sentence, it might be ‘Traveling the world looking for cars, parts, and adventures’.
-This has taken to me to five continents, and dozens of countries, including all 48 lower States in the USA, South Africa, Brazil, China, Japan, almost every country in Europe.
-Lichtenstein and Norway remain elusive, but I did get a car from Greenland..
+This has taken to me to five continents, and dozens of countries, including all 48 lower States in the USA (and Alaska, to the Arctic Ocean), South Africa, Brazil, China, Japan, almost every country in Europe – Lichtenstein and Norway remain elusive, but I did get a car from Greenland..

 Here’s some very brief highlights: